arnofrxdd/MouseShifter/README.md

 ---

+## 📬 Feedback & Feature Requests

+You might expect some bugs or issues as this is an evolving tool.
+I’d love to hear from you—whether it's reporting bugs, requesting new features, or suggesting improvements!

+**Best place to reach me:**
+➡️ [GitHub Issues](https://github.com/yourusername/MouseShifter/issues) – Please create an issue for bugs, feature requests, or feedback.

+---

 ## 📝 Notes

 - Controller support is experimental; XInput works natively, PS controllers require DS4Windows.
-- Built-in VJoy ensures smooth compatibility with games that support virtual joysticks.
+- Built-in vJoy ensures smooth compatibility with games that support virtual joysticks.